 “When the space station is in the sun, it’s collecting energy and it needs to store for when it’s in the dark,” he said.
 “And so those batteries, as they’re cycled time and time again, they wear down and need to be replaced.
 And so periodically that maintenance is required.”

-Behnken said he was looking forward to another spacewalk experience.
+Behnken said he’s looking forward to another spacewalk experience.

 “I really look forward to the views of the Earth when we get a free moment,” he said.
 “I think each astronaut, when they go out on their first spacewalk, they’re really focused on trying to get all the activities accomplished and do a good job so that they can probably get a chance to do another one if the opportunity presents itself.

 “But after you’ve done a couple and know what to expect as you go through it, it is important to, you know, take some mental photographs, some mental images, or remember what it was like to be outside.”